hftbattle/documentation/en/interface/analysis/README.md

 ## Results analysis

-There is only one number in the list of your submissions  on the main page - rounded to the nearest whole result, calculated with [evaluation formula](stats.md#result_formula).
+There is only one number in the list of your submissions on the main page - rounded to the nearest integer result, calculated using [evaluation formula](stats.md#result_formula).

 You can get more information: